OwenOrcan/YiraBot-Crawler/README.md

 **Rich Data Extraction:** From extracting meta tags, images, and links to parsing sitemaps, YiraBot provides detailed insights about web pages, enhancing your data collection and analysis capabilities.

+**Extracting Data To Files:** Feature to extract the data to a file.

 **Cross-Platform Compatibility:** Compatible with every Operating System
 ### Ideal for Use Cases Such as:
 -Academic research requiring data collection from multiple web sources.